-Well, that’s how it was on most cables.
-DirecTV and Dish Network had problems during the switchover, so they both kept Nickelodeon GAS on the air.
-At 7:25 AM Eastern Time, DirecTV finally switched Nickelodeon GAS to The N, while Dish Network still had problems…
+Though, unfortunately, DirecTV and Dish Network had problems during the switchover, so they both kept Nickelodeon GAS on the air.
+At 7:25 AM Eastern Time, DirecTV finally switched Nickelodeon GAS to The N, while Dish still had problems…

-While Noggin and The N’s 24/7 services were peaceful on most cables, they were not on Dish Network.
-Dish Network again tried to switch Nickelodeon GAS to The N on January 31, 2008, but even then it had problems, so it kept Nickelodeon GAS and Noggin and The N’s timesharing through all of 2008 and even into 2009.
+While Noggin and The N’s 24/7 services did begin on December 31, 2007 on most television providers, that was not the case with Dish sadly.
+Dish again tried to switch Nickelodeon GAS to The N on January 31, 2008, but even then it had problems, so it kept Nickelodeon GAS and Noggin and The N’s timesharing through all of 2008 and even into 2009.

 On February 24, 2009, it was announced that Noggin would rebrand as Nick Jr. and The N would rebrand as TeenNick.
 It was said that it was to fully bring both channel with the Nickelodeon brand.
 But even 2 months after this announce, Nickelodeon GAS and the timesharing will still kept on Dish Network.
 Would Noggin and The N timeshare as Nick Jr. and TeenNick on Dish Network?